dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-1.rst

 Input
 -----

 Input files are sequence alignment files in ``bam`` format, generated from either of the `WGS Upstream pipelines <https://cgap-pipeline-master.readthedocs.io/en/latest/Pipelines/Upstream/Upstream_pipelines.html>`_.
+Analysis ready ``bam`` files can also be provided by the user.

 Running Manta
 -------------